lvzixun/A2/README.md

 make install

 :$ a2
-A2 power by zixun, rainbow from judy.
+A2 power by zixun, rainbow from.
 >
 ```